 The surname Pellet was first found in Sussex where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that county.

-Important Dates for the Pellet family
+Early History of the Pellet family

 This web page shows only a small excerpt of our Pellet research.
 Another 148 words (11 lines of text) covering the years 1510, 1600, 1076, 1084, 1135, 1194, 1406, 1562, 1455, 1487, 1603, 1671, 1744 and 1716 are included under the topic Early Pellet History in all our PDF Extended History products and printed products wherever possible.